ericclemmons/grunt-angular-templates/README.md

 This should be the output path of the compiled JS indicated in your HTML, such as `path/to/output.js` shown here.

+## Experimental Options

+These options require `experimental: true` to also be set in your options

 ### quotes

 > Use single or double quotes to wrap the template strings